A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: INTRODUCTION

-This notion was introduced by Denker and Koch in \cite{DK} (sections 1,2), in analogy with the usual almost sure central limit theorem: \lq\lq {\it A stationary sequence of random variables $\{X_n, n\ge 1\}$ taking values in $\R$ or $\Z$ with partial sums $S_n =X_1= \ldots +X_n$ satisfies an almost sure local limit theorem, in short ASLLT, if there exist sequences $\{a_n, n\ge 1\}$ in $\R$ and $\{b_n, n\ge 1\}$ in $\R^+$ satisfying $b_n\to \infty$, such that where $g$ denotes some density and $I\subset \R$ is some bounded interval.
+The study of almost sure versions of the local limit theorem is more recent, and is one motivation of this paper.
+This notion was introduced in 2002 by Denker and Koch in \cite{DK} (sections 1,2), in analogy with the usual almost sure central limit theorem: \lq\lq {\it A stationary sequence of random variables $\{X_n, n\ge 1\}$ taking values in $\R$ or $\Z$ with partial sums $S_n =X_1= \ldots +X_n$ satisfies an almost sure local limit theorem, in short ASLLT, if there exist sequences $\{a_n, n\ge 1\}$ in $\R$ and $\{b_n, n\ge 1\}$ in $\R^+$ satisfying $b_n\to \infty$, such that where $g$ denotes some density and $I\subset \R$ is some bounded interval.
 Further $|I|$ denotes the length of the interval $I$ in the case where $X_1$ is real valued and the counting measure of $I$ otherwise.}\rq\rq